richard-dennehy/raytracer_rs/docs/performance.md

 - Performance impact: 4-8% reduction in execution time

 Note: this change allows the Transform inverse function to no longer return an option, removing some branching.
 The performance impact of this additional change is negligible.

+### Parallelise rows of pixels rather than individual pixels
+Create one task for each row of pixels, rather than one task per pixel, increasing execution time of individual tasks, but potentially reducing overall overhead of synchronising and coordinating parallel tasks

+- Effort: small - requires deeper knowledge of Rayon API, but actual code changes are trivial
+- Performance impact: significant regression - up to 23% increase in execution time